net-daemon/docs/docs/app_model/instancing_apps.md

 }
 ```
-If you need to some initialization to be called after all apps are instanced use the `IInitializable` interface.
+If you need to some initialization to be called after the properties are initiaized from the yaml configuration use the `IInitializable` interface.

 ```csharp
 [NetDaemonApp]